Skip to content

 Do you provide the hardware?

-No. You can acquire multiple boards mounting a RP2040 chip from different vendors.
+No. You can acquire multiple boards mounting a RP2040, RP2350 or ESP32-S3 chip from different vendors.
 Our firmwares are ready to run on any board.

 Technical Specifications